Academany/FabAcademy-Handbook/local_instructor_and_remote_guru_responsibilities_.md

 ## Instructor Prep Meetings

-In addition, we will meet as instructors each week, it is vital that you attend every prep meeting.
+In addition, instructors meet each week half an hour before class ( Wednesday 8:30 EDT) at MCU #4.
+It is vital that instructors attend **every** prep meeting.
+Many important decisions are taken during these meetings.
+Supernodes will keep record of instructors attendance to prep meetings.

 ## Weekly Time Commitment: Local Instructors